 - Red Alert: When the bomb defusing starts going seriously south, a warning siren is tripped on the dock by the NEST detection equipment... far, far too late.

-- Screw This, I'm Outta Here!: After the NEST technicians accidentally trip one of the anti-tamper devices built into the bomb, one of them panics and bolts from the ship, ending any chance they have of stopping it from detonating.
+- Screw This, I'm Outta Here!: After the NEST technicians accidentally trip one of the anti-tamper devices built into the bomb, one of them panics and bolts from the ship.
+Not that he has any chance of outrunning a nuclear explosion...

 - Shoot the Shaggy Dog: In this case, the "shaggy dog" is the entire city of Charleston.